Lukas Kesch

 CTO and Entrepreneur

-I am the CTO of the German EduTech Startup SchulLV.
+I am the CTO, CAIO, and one of four Managing Directors of the German EduTech Startup SchulLV.
 On nights and weekends, I hack on various side projects to sharpen my saw and as a testground for new technology.

-When I am not in front of my MacBook, I am exercising (Gym, Running, Biking, Skiing, Swimming), reading, or with my girlfriend, friends, or family.
+When I am not in front of my MacBook, I am exercising (Gym, Triathlon, Skiing), reading, or with my girlfriend, friends, or family.

 My Endeavors